NWhitener/scrnabench/README.md

 ### Harmony Integration

-The Harmony integration workflow completes a data integration pipeline using the harmony pacakge.
-The workflow steps include, extraction of common genes, dataset merging, preprocessing, data transformation, HVG, scaling, harmonization, dimensionality reduction, and clustering.
-Two baseline clustering algorithms are supported, Kmeans and Seurat Phenograph
+The Harmony integration workflow completes a data integration pipeline using the harmony package.
+The workflow steps include: extraction of common genes, dataset merging, filtering, annotation, data transformation, HVG selection, scaling, harmonization, dimensionality reduction, and clustering.
+Two baseline clustering algorithms are supported, Kmeans and Seurat Phenograph.

 For example, to integrate the data and complete Kmeans clustering, the following command can be used: